Henry Morgan (humorist): Brief blacklisting

-Morgan married Isobel Gibb on August 17, 1946, in Las Vegas.
+Morgan married Isobel Gibbs on August 17, 1946 in Las Vegas.
 By 1948, they were separated.
-During an appearance on Late Night with David Letterman in 1982, Morgan told Letterman that Gibb was still trying to sue him for more money.
+During an appearance on Late Night with David Letterman in 1982, Morgan told Letterman that Gibbs still was trying to sue him for more money.

-Morgan revealed in his memoir that one of his cousins had been a Communist Party member until the Hitler-Stalin Pact caused him to break with the party, and that this cousin had told investigators that Morgan had not been a party member.
-The cousin had decided to cooperate closely with investigators "when he learned that his agent, a Party member, had refused to accept assignments for him; his doctor, another Red, knowing of (his) bad heart, had recommended that he play tennis.
+Morgan revealed in his memoir that one of his cousins had been a Communist Party member until the Hitler-Stalin Pact caused him to break with the party and that this cousin had told investigators that Morgan had not been a party member.
+The cousin cooperated closely with investigators "when he learned that his agent, a Party member, had refused to accept assignments for him; his doctor, another Red, knowing of (his) bad heart, had recommended that he play tennis.
 The Party tried to rape him.
 It was enough to ruin his faith, it was.
 He decided to kill them, that was all."
-Morgan was cleared and he resumed his broadcasting career.
+Morgan was cleared, and he resumed his broadcasting career.

 So This Is New York and early TV shows

-Morgan made one film as a lead actor, producer Stanley Kramer's sophisticated comedy So This Is New York (1948), which also featured Arnold Stang and was loosely based upon Ring Lardner's 1920 novel The Big Town.
-Though Morgan and the film received favorable critical reviews, it was not as well received by the public as his radio and later television work.
+Morgan made one film as a lead actor, producer Stanley Kramer's sophisticated comedy So This Is New York (1948), which featured Arnold Stang and loosely was based on Ring Lardner's 1920 novel The Big Town.
+Although Morgan and the film received favorable critical reviews, it was not as well received by the public as his radio and later television work.

 In 1948, the fledgling ABC Television Network put Morgan on the air with On the Corner, which lasted for five weeks.
-In 1949, NBC television gave him his own show, The Henry Morgan Show.
+On March 28, 1949, The Henry Morgan Show debuted on NBC television.
+It was broadcast Monday through Friday from 7:30 to 7:45 p.m.
+Eastern Time.
 In 1951, Morgan had a short-lived TV show on NBC, Henry Morgan's Great Talent Hunt, which replaced the NBC variety series Versatile Varieties, running from January 26 to June 1, 1951.
-The show started out as a take-off on The Original Amateur Hour, and featured Kaye Ballard (in her TV debut), Art Carney, Pert Kelton and Arnold Stang as Gerard, who supposedly recruited the "talent" for Morgan.

-On April 20, NBC changed the show's title and format to The Henry Morgan Show, a comedy-variety show with singers Dorothy Claire and Dorothy Jarnac providing musical numbers between the comedy sketches.
+The show started out as a take-off on The Original Amateur Hour, and featured Kaye Ballard (in her TV debut), Art Carney, Pert Kelton and Arnold Stang as Gerard.
+On April 20, NBC changed the show's title and format to The Henry Morgan Show, a comedy-variety show, and singers Dorothy Claire and Dorothy Jarnac provided musical numbers between the comedy sketches.

-Morgan also appeared as Brooklyn assistant district attorney Burton Turkus in the gangster film Murder, Inc. (1960) alongside Stuart Whitman, May Britt and Peter Falk.
-A year earlier, he hosted the short-lived syndicated television program Henry Morgan and Company, which AllMovie has identified as a precursor to David Letterman's style of irreverent television.
+Morgan appeared as Brooklyn assistant district attorney Burton Turkus in the film Murder, Inc. (1960) with Stuart Whitman, May Britt and Peter Falk.
+A year earlier, he hosted the short-lived syndicated television program Henry Morgan and Company.